prataprc/jsondata/README.md

 * **Null** type shall sort before all other types.
 * **Boolean** type shall sort after Null type.
 * **Number** type shall sort after Boolean type.
+  * f64 values that are <= -2^127 will sort before all i128 integers.
+  * f64 values that are >= 2^127-1 will sort after all i128 integers.
+  * NaN, Not a Number, values shall sort after all i128 integers
   * **-Infinity** shall sort before all numbers.
   * **+Infinity** shall sort after all numbers.
   * **NaN** shall sort after +Infinity.